-If there is no fire ban, a candle can be an effective light source and an alternative to a social campfire.
-Set the candle in a rigid clear plastic bag with the opening of the bag turned down and weighted with sand.
+If there is no fire ban, a candle set in a rigid clear plastic bag weighted by sand can be an effective light source and an alternative to a social campfire.
 Candles that are of the non-drip variety like "church" candles leave no trace of wax in the sand.
 Afterward, the sand can then be scattered without the worry of wax residue being left behind.
 Do not light fires.
 If you are in declared "fuel stove only" areas, in hot summer conditions, in dry windy weather, or when there is a declared fire ban, do not light a fire.